Misinformation about the coronavirus is thwarting Facebook’s best efforts to catch it

 One big finding, which tracks with other research, is that certain Facebook pages act as “super spreaders” of viral misinformation, acting as repeat offenders responsible for a large amount of problematic content.
 The 42 pages that Avaaz identified as super spreaders collectively have 28 million followers and their content generated an estimated 800 million views.
 Many of the spreaders include groups that have a long history of opposing vaccination.

 The Avaaz researchers were limited in scope by the data that Facebook makes available, a challenge confronting all outside researchers who use Facebook’s metrics tools.
-Publishers and other interested parties can purchase access to CrowdTangle to view how their pages and specific pieces of content on those pages performed in terms of clicks, likes, comments and shares.
+Publishers and other interested parties can access CrowdTangle to view how their pages and specific pieces of content on those pages performed in terms of clicks, likes, comments and shares.

 Likes, comments and shares are considered engagement metrics.
 But one basic metric that CrowdTangle does not publish, despite pleas from researchers and publishers, is the number of times a post was merely viewed, even if a user did not actually make a comment or click the like button.